AIG may join bailout lawsuit against U.S. government

 BUSINESS JUDGMENT

-A federal judge in Manhattan already dismissed one of Greenberg's lawsuits in November; it is being appealed.
+A federal judge in Manhattan already dismissed one of Greenberg's suits in November; it is being appealed.

-A separate lawsuit under different legal theories is still pending in the U.S. Court of Federal Claims in Washington.
+A separate suit under different legal theories is still pending in the U.S. Court of Federal Claims in Washington.

+In a mid-December hearing in the Washington case, a lawyer for AIG told the court that all sides had already made three written submissions to the board and that the board would spend half the day on January 9 discussing the suit.

-One expert in securities law said he doubted AIG would ultimately decide to join the case.
+One expert in securities law said it appears that the AIG board is acting to protect the company and itself against potential shareholder suits.

-"All the fiduciary standards that guide board behaviour would warn against joining the suit," said James Cox, a professor of corporate and securities law at Duke University School of Law in Durham, North Carolina.
-"I see nothing to be gained by AIG piling on, and I see a lot of downside risk."
+"I think what you're seeing today is the board making very certain they have satisfied all the requirements of the business judgment rule by conducting an adequate investigation and reaching a deliberate decision," said John Coffee, a professor at Columbia Law School.
+"If they do that, they can be safe."

 'CHOICE WAS BANKRUPTCY'